Assistance with a Federal Agency

 If you are active duty military and need assistance for any reason, please click here.

-Please note: In most cases, Federal law requires us to have a signed Case Information and Privacy Release Form from you before we can discuss your case with the agency.
-Please download, fill out and sign our Case Information and Privacy Release Form.
+Please note: In most cases, Federal law requires us to have a signed Case Information and Privacy Release Form (Spanish-language version also available) you before we can discuss your case with the agency.
+Please download, fill out and sign our Case Information and Privacy Release Form (Spanish-language version).

 Issues Where I Can Likely Assist

 Issues Involving an Agency of the Federal Government